Clauvin/Quarter_Circle_Forward_PUNCH_Mod/README.md

 (and here we reach v1.0)

 18. Translation of the mod to PT-BR. (all future milestones will launch with EN localization, PT-BR will come after a round of balancing)
-19. Adding Cameos from other fighting games.
-20. Synergy and adaptation with Infinite Spire.
+19. Synergy and adaptation with Infinite Spire.
 (Black cards?
 Black cards. o9)
-21. Boss inspired by Street Fighter 2 stuff.
+20. Boss inspired by Street Fighter 2 stuff.
-22. Synergy with Halation.
+21. Synergy with Halation.
 (Simulated Spire?
 Yep.)
-23. Synergy and adaptation with other mods.
+22. Synergy and adaptation with other mods.
 (Googly Eyes included)

 And MAYBE in the future, for a v2.0 (not making promises here)

-24. Elite monsters.
+23. Elite monsters.
-25. Extra events.
+24. Extra events.
-26. Cards inspired by moves of fighting games (and here I include Smash), that can be get through events or other mod's access to a hidden character.
+25. Cards inspired by moves of fighting games (and here I include Smash), that can be get through events or other mod's access to a hidden character.
-27. Special shop with stuff from this mod (cards above mentioned included) and removal with a good discount.
+26. Special shop with stuff from this mod (cards above mentioned included) and removal with a good discount.

 # Requirements